Two-Week Peru Itinerary: Must-See Places & Essential Tips

 3. San Isidro

-After Lima, we got a bus to Arequipa.
-The journey was quite exhausting.
-It took us approximately 16 hours to get from Lima to Arequipa but we travelled overnight so it saved us the day.
+After Lima, we took an overnight bus to Arequipa.
+The journey was quite exhausting, lasting about 16 hours, but traveling overnight saved us a day.

-Arequipa is Peru’s second-largest city and an important cultural capital.
-Featuring distinctive colonial architecture, Arequipa should be included in your two-week Peru itinerary.
-To start, we joined a free walking tour of Arequipa which gave us an overview of the “White City”, including the San Francisco church, the Order of Friars Minor Temple, and the San Lazaro neighbourhood.
+Arequipa is Peru’s second-largest city and a significant cultural capital.
+With its distinctive colonial architecture, it’s a must-visit on your two-week Peru itinerary.
+We started with a free walking tour, which provided a great overview of the “White City,” including San Francisco Church, the Order of Friars Minor Temple, and the San Lazaro neighborhood.

-Then, we visited the Santa Catalina Monastery.
-For many years the monastic life and the treasures of the place were hidden from the Arequipa population until the monastery opened its doors to the public in the 20th century.
-The monastery is part of the UNESCO World Heritage Site “Historical Centre of the City of Arequipa”.
-Not to be missed!
+Next, we explored the Santa Catalina Monastery, which was hidden from the public for years until it opened in the 20th century.
+This monastery is part of the UNESCO World Heritage Site “Historical Centre of the City of Arequipa.”
+It’s truly not to be missed!

 two weeks peru itinerary Arequipa